TimeTagger classes

 Parameters:

-channel (int) – Channel number
+channel – Channel number.

 Returns:

-Delay time in picoseconds
+Delay time in picoseconds.

-Sets the dead time of a channel in picoseconds.
-The requested time will be rounded to the nearest multiple of the internal clock period, which is 6 ns for the Time Tagger 20, 2 ns for the Time Tagger Ultra and 1.333 ns for the Time Tagger X. The minimum dead time is one clock cycle.
-As the deadtime passed as an input will be altered to the rounded value, the rounded value will be returned.
-The maximum dead time 65535 * internal clock period, which is 393.210 µs for the Time Tagger 20, 131.070 µs for the Time Tagger Ultra and 87.380 µs for the Time Tagger X.
+As the dead time passed as an input might be altered to the rounded value, the rounded value will be returned.
+The maximum dead time is 393 µs for the Time Tagger 20, 2147 µs for the Time Tagger Ultra, and 716 µs for the Time Tagger X. Larger dead times will result in an exception.

 Note

-The specified deadtime is 2.1 ns for Time Tagger Ultra and 1.5 ns for Time Tagger X. With the default setting of the hardware deadtime filter, an event arriving between the default hardware deadtime and the specified deadtime after the last event of that channel might be dropped (e.g., an event arriving between 2 ns and 2.1 ns after the last event on that channel for Time Tagger Ultra).
+The specified dead time is 2.1 ns for Time Tagger Ultra and 1.5 ns for Time Tagger X. With the default setting of the hardware dead time filter, an event arriving between the default hardware dead time and the specified dead time after the last event of that channel might be dropped (e.g., an event arriving between 2 ns and 2.1 ns after the last event on that channel for Time Tagger Ultra).

 Parameters:

-• channel (int) – Channel number
+• channel – Channel number.

 Returns: